Quality of Earnings (QoE) Analysis

 How is a QoE different from an audit?

 An audit verifies that financial statements comply with accounting standards (GAAP).
-A QoE is a transaction-specific analysis that evaluates whether reported earnings are reliable, sustainable, and transferable to a new owner.
-Audited financials are often used as source data in a QoE, but having audited statements does not eliminate the need for a QoE — the two serve fundamentally different purposes.
+A QoE is a transaction- and dispute-specific analysis that evaluates whether reported earnings are reliable, sustainable, and transferable to a new owner — or defensible in a legal proceeding.
+Audited financials are often used as source data in a QoE, but having audited statements does not eliminate the need for a QoE.

 What does “normalized EBITDA” mean?

 Normalized EBITDA is a company’s earnings before interest, taxes, depreciation, and amortization, adjusted to remove non-recurring items, owner-related expenses, related-party transactions, and other items that would not continue under new ownership.
-It represents the most accurate starting point for business valuation and pricing negotiations in an M&A transaction.
+It represents the most accurate starting point for business valuation, deal pricing, and expert damages calculations in a contested matter.

 Do I need a QoE if the business has audited financial statements?

-In most transactions, yes.
-Audited statements confirm accounting compliance but do not assess earnings quality, sustainability, or the appropriateness of management’s accounting choices from a buyer’s or lender’s perspective.
-A QoE asks different questions and serves a different purpose — even when audited financials are the starting point for the analysis.
+In most transactions and disputes, yes.
+Audited statements confirm accounting compliance but do not assess earnings quality, sustainability, or the appropriateness of management’s accounting choices from a buyer’s, lender’s, or opposing counsel’s perspective.
+A QoE asks different questions and serves a different purpose.

 Can a QoE be used in litigation or dispute resolution?

 Yes.
-A QoE conducted by a qualified CPA with expert witness experience can serve as the basis for damages calculations, representations and warranties claims, or disputed earnout determinations in post-closing litigation.
+A QoE conducted by a qualified CPA with expert witness experience can serve as the basis for damages calculations, representations-and-warranties claims, disputed earnout determinations, or valuation opinions in post-closing litigation.
 Our firm’s background in forensic accounting and expert witness testimony positions us to produce QoE work that is defensible in legal proceedings.
 For any dispute involving financial analysis, contact the firm to discuss your specific situation.

 What businesses are typically covered in a QoE engagement?

 We work across a broad range of industries including professional services, healthcare, manufacturing, distribution, retail, real estate, and technology businesses.
-QoE engagements are most common for businesses with revenues between $1 million and $100 million, though the analysis is valuable for transactions of any size where financial clarity is needed before a commitment is made.
+QoE engagements are most common for businesses with revenues between $1 million and $100 million, though the analysis is valuable for transactions and disputes of any size where financial clarity is needed before a commitment — or a legal position — is taken.